 Consent to Health Care in BC: A Course for Health Care Providers

 In collaboration with the health authorities and other key stakeholders, the Ministry of Health has developed Consent to Health Care in BC: A Course for Health Care Providers.
-This course has been developed in response to a demand for a learning tool that clarifies the roles and responsibilities of health care providers in seeking consent to health care services.
+This course has been developed in response to a demand for a learning tool that clarifies the roles and responsibilities of health care providers in seeking consent to health-care services.

-The course is comprised of four learning modules and is intended to guide health care providers (including staff of residential care facilities) in seeking valid consent from adults prior to delivering health care services.
+The course is comprised of four learning modules and is intended to guide health care providers (including staff of long-term care homes) in seeking valid consent from adults prior to delivering health care services.
 The information in this course may also be of interest to family and friends, or anyone who is advocating for an adult who may be unable to make their own health care decisions.

 The course outlines sections of the Health Care (Consent) and Care Facility (Admission) Act, which establish the requirements for obtaining consent to treatment including circumstances in which a person can give valid substitute consent on behalf of an adult who is incapable.